BeskarDev/nexus-rpg/src/utils/README.md

   - arcane spells: `python transform-arcane-spell-table.py`
   - mystic spells: `python transform-mystic-spell-table.py`
 - At the end, paste the contents into the corresponding docs page.

+> If you want to also update the json files that the `tools` section relies on, execute `python markdown-to-json.py` at the end.